StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 ### Queue size

-The constant time delay between execution and settlement is defined as $\tau$ seconds.
+The constant time delay between block execution and settlement is defined as $\tau$ seconds.

 The maximum allowed size of the execution queue is defined as: